 -

-A lounge-first feel that makes it easy to settle in for longer sessions
+Lounge-first comfort that makes it easy to stay put for longer sessions

 -

-Reversible chaise that helps with traffic flow and casual hosting
+Reversible chaise layout that helps with traffic flow and casual hosting

 -

-Removable cover that supports routine upkeep (even though it is not machine washable)
+Removable cover that helps with routine upkeep, even though it is not machine washable

 Who it is best for